 What is Organic Pet Food?

 The use of organic products has boomed in the past decade.
 Everything from food to clothing and beauty products now has an “organic” niche.
 But what does it mean for food to be organic?

 “Organic food” means that the crops were grown without the use of artificial fertilizers and pesticides, while the meat is sourced from animals that live freely and grow on organic feed.
 There are no lab-produced chemicals, genetic engineering, or antibiotics in organic food.
 For human-grade food to be labeled as organic, it must’ve passed specific guidelines regulated by the USDA.

 How about organic food for cats?
 Oh my, it is a mess!

 “Organic” is where the mess begins.
 When it comes to human food, the USDA is the authority that says what is organic and which products can carry this label.
 But the organization is yet to implement guidelines for pet food.
-Thus, the Association of American Feed Control Officials (AAFCO) has adopted the regulations that the USDA uses for its human-grade organic food.
+Thus, the Association of American Feed Control Officials (AAFCO) has adopted the USDA’s regulations for its human-grade organic food.
 However, the AAFCO only provides guidance; it does not have regulatory functions.
 It’s the FDA that regulates pet food.

-The bottom line is that it is not clear who says what “organic” pet food is or who enforces such a regulation.
-The AAFCO says that when labeling their food as organic, pet food manufacturers must follow the USDA’s regulations for human-grade organic food.
+The bottom line is that it is unclear who says what “organic” pet food is or enforces such a regulation.
+The AAFCO says that pet food manufacturers must follow the USDA’s regulations for human-grade organic food when labeling their food as organic.

-If you feel like getting a headache you can check out this resource that explains more fully how the USDA, the FDA, and the AAFCO relate to pet food.
+If you feel like getting a headache, check out this resource that explains more fully how the USDA, the FDA, and the AAFCO relate to pet food.